 Despite the fact that Rubens’s double-profile has pictorial roots in the overlapping profiles occasionally found in ancient cameos and coins, there is no direct pictorial source for this painting.
 Most ancient cameos and medals with overlapping images of male and female heads depicted the male in the foreground, but here Rubens has granted Agrippina pride of place.
 Technical evidence suggests that he initially intended to portray Agrippina alone, and only later extended the panel to include Germanicus.
 Agrippina was deeply connected to the city of Cologne, Rubens’s hometown, where she famously helped to defend a bridge in AD 14, thereby ensuring the safe return of Roman soldiers from battle.
 The city was, thus, named Colonia Agrippinensis (Cologne) after her daughter Agrippina the Younger.
 It may be that Rubens executed the painting in commemoration of her noble actions, and over the course of its evolution, those of her husband as well.

 lower left, an inventory number: 19

-F. van Bredael; purchased 1710 by Prince Johann Adam Andreas of Liechtenstein [1657-1712], Vienna; Princes of Liechtenstein, Vienna, Austria, and Vaduz, Liechstenstein; purchased 25 October 1963 through (Feilchenfeldt, Zurich) by NGA.
+F. van Bredael; purchased 1710 by Prince Johann Adam Andreas of Liechtenstein [1657-1712], Vienna; by descent through the Princes of Liechtenstein to Prince Franz Josef II von und zu Liechtenstein [1906-1989], Vienna, and later Vaduz, Liechstenstein; purchased 25 October 1963 through (Feilchenfeldt, Zurich) by NGA.

 - Meisterwerke aus den Sammlungen des Fürsten von Lichtenstein, Kunstmuseum, Lucerne, 1948, no. 137.